-- Up to 90 percent (90%) of the amount of the State approved purchase price may be advanced into an escrow account within 60 days of close of escrow. - The remainder of the Grant, if any, shall be available on a reimbursable basis for other eligible costs.
+- State approved purchase price, together with eligible Acquisition costs may be advanced into an escrow account within 60 days of close of escrow.
+All disbursements are subject to a ten percent (10%) withhold, at the sole discretion of the state. - The remainder of the Grant, if any, shall be available on a reimbursable basis for other eligible costs.